The Gift That Keeps on Giving

 Gotta Love Lamium

 Shade happens—and that’s not a problem for lamium (Lamium maculatum).
 This lovely yet tough ground cover can take on bare spots, such as beneath trees, like nobody’s business.
-Lamium boasts variegated foliage in silver, gold, and green plus dainty pink and purple flowers that appear in late spring and summer.
-This rugged plant can thrive in clay and alkaline soils, and it actually prefers drier conditions in Zones 3 to 8.
+Lamium boasts variegated foliage in silver, gold, and green along with dainty pink and purple flowers that appear in late spring and summer.
+This rugged plant can thrive in clay and alkaline soils, and it actually prefers drier conditions in zones 3 to 8.
 Tip: Deadhead flowers once they fade to encourage a new crop of blooms.